Manfred Gnädinger: The Prestige

 On 13 November 2002, the oil tanker Prestige developed a huge leak in one of its tanks during a storm off the coast of Galicia.
 After four days, it split in half and sank into the Atlantic Ocean.
-A few days later, Man woke up to find his work ruined by an oil spill.
-Tons of oil had washed up on the beach where he lived.
-Most of his sculptures were irremediably destroyed and the oil even reached his house.
+Man's sculptures were heavily affected by the oil spill, with oil from the spill washing up on the beach where he lived.
+Most of his sculptures were irrecoverable, and oil reached his house.

 A month later, he was found dead in his hut.
-He had had circulatory and respiratory problems, but it became local legend that he died of melancholy and sadness at the sight of the destruction of his life's work by the oil spill.
-The Camelle authorities organized and paid for his funeral, and hundreds of locals attended.
+Man had circulatory and respiratory problems beforehand, but it became local legend that he died of melancholy and sadness at the sight of the destruction of his life's work by the spill.
+The Camelle authorities organized and paid for his funeral, which hundreds of locals attended.

 Thousands of birds and fish also died in the aftermath of the oil spill.
-Man's museum, which he bequeathed to the ministry of education and cultural affairs, before his death, can still be visited in Camelle even when there were big gales in November 2010 and February 2014.
+Man's museum, which he bequeathed to the Ministry of Education and Cultural Affairs, can still be visited in Camelle.
+The museum has stayed open during severe weather in November 2010 and February 2014.
 The museum was restored in December 2017.

-On the 10th anniversary of his death, Manfred Gnadinger was disinterred and cremated to be buried in his museum.
-This was one of his last wishes in his last will.
-Little more than 5 years later on January 27, 2018 he was buried in his museum.
+On the 10th anniversary of his death, Manfred Gnädinger was exhumed and cremated, as per his last will.
+A little more than 5 years later on January 27, 2018, he was interred in his museum.